adamgreen/Ferdinand20/README.md

 If you encounter any issues with the install then refer to the **Important Notes** section of the README in the gcc4mbed subdirectory.

+## nRF51 BLE to UART Firmware Build
+I have only tested the build on macOS but it might work on other Posix operating systems too.

+**Note:** Building the firmware and deploying it to the nRF51 requires the **nrfjprog** tool.
+The archive for your OS can be downloaded from [here](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF5-Command-Line-Tools).
+You will also need a SEGGER J-Link JTAG/SWD Debugger.
+If your projects are of a non-commercial nature, you can use this [low cost module available from Adafruit](https://www.adafruit.com/product/3571).

+* `make sdk` will download and install the required Nordic SDK.
+This should only need to be done once.
+* `make flash_softdevice` will install the required Nordic SoftDevice on the nRF51422 microcontroller using the J-Link debugger.
+This will typically only need to be done once for each microcontroller.
+* `make all` will build the hat firmware.
+* `make flash` will build the hat firmware and deploy it using the J-Link debugger.